Image Source: Medical News Today

-Kate Swift, a gynaecology medical resident at Royal Brisbane & Women’s Hospital, says many patients don’t want to have any surgeries that could potentially cause other health problems.
+Kate Swift, a medical resident specialising in gynaecology at the Royal Brisbane & Women’s Hospital, says many patients don’t want to have any surgeries that could potentially cause other health problems.

 “It can be difficult to explain that laparoscopic surgery is the only measure of true diagnosis, and some patients do not come back for treatment because they don’t want to risk other aspects of their health,” she says.